sandervdwnl/ajax_product_filters/readme.md

 </p>

 > This project contains AJAX Product Filters.
 Techniques used for this project are PHP, AJAX, jQuery and PDO.

+> Installation:
+ Create a database and import .sql file.
+ If error: edit file and delete CREATE DATABASE IF NOT EXISTS part Edit database connection file for your won dbname, dbhost, dbuser and dbpassword.

 ### 🏠